henrygd/ncaa-api/README.md

 ## Usage

-Make a GET request using the same path as the URL on the NCAA website.
+Make a GET request using the same path as the URL on ncaa.com.
 You'll get a JSON response with the data.

-You can test the API using the example site below.
+You can test using the demo API below.
 [Host your own](#deployment) if you need it to be reliable long term.

 https://ncaa-api.henrygd.me/rankings/football/fbs/associated-press

+> Note: The public API is limited to 5 requests per second per IP.

 ## Parameters